desimaniac/docs/my_sonarr_and_radarr_naming_preferences.md

 I like having my media files _loosely_ named with the [scene naming style](https://scenerules.org/).
 This format _**is**_ Plex compatible.
-And I like the ability to quickly see the info on the release (e.g. the episode title, quality, proper, edition, release group) by just looking at the filename.
+And I like the ability to quickly see the info on the release (i.e. the episode title, quality, proper, edition, release group) by just looking at the filename.
 ```
 Examples: